-Applicants are assessed in their degree of cultural experience during Stage 5 of the application process.
-YTD, 124 applicants were assessed as being culturally experienced (from a total of 214 Stage 5 interviews).
-This marks a 42.1% decrease from the same period in
+Applicants are assessed in their degree of

-2016.
-However, EPS has been focusing its efforts in two programs in 2017 which involve pursuing applicants from diverse backgrounds (see initiative #12 in this report), which should have a positive effect on this metric as the year progresses.
+cultural experience during Stage 5 of the application process.
+In 2017, 158 applicants were assessed as being culturally experienced, marking a 23.4% decrease from 2016 levels.
+However, EPS has been focusing its efforts in two programs in 2017 which involve pursuing applicants from diverse backgrounds (see initiative #12 in this report), which should have a positive effect on diversity recruitment in the future.